- College of Science

 The Degree Roadmap is a suggested plan of when to take classes to complete your specific major and option in an efficient fashion.

-The College of Science Student Service Center provides comprehensive major advising and support for students in the Health Sciences, Biology, Chemistry, Biochemistry, and Statistics majors.
+The College of Science Student Service Center provides comprehensive major advising and support for students in the Health Sciences, Biology, Chemistry, and Biochemistry majors.
 Students with with other majors should see their Faculty Advisor.
 The Student Services Center advisors assist students in thoroughly understanding their major/minor requirements, planning classes, and completing necessary paperwork.
 Their goal is to help students as they transition into university life and develop useful skills to complete their degree.
 The Center also supports students in other majors with routine and general questions.

 In addition to meeting with your major advisor, there are Faculty Advisors who meet with students to discuss class substitutions, field specializations, career exploration, and department specific questions.

 The catalog is the go-to resource to learn about what programs the University offers, what courses you need to complete your degree, course descriptions, units, prerequisites, and learning outcomes.
 It also provides helpful information on University policies regarding enrollment, admission, and grading.